Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 \subsection{Dark energy and dark matter}

-It is well established that the energy density of our universe is composed of around 70\% dark energy, 25\% dark matter, and the rest 5\% is the Standard Model (SM) particles.
-The expansion of our universe is accelerating rather than slowing down by observing the redshift of supernovae.
+It is well established that the energy density of our universe is composed of around 70\% dark energy, 25\% DM, and the rest 5\% is the {SM} particles \cite{PhysRevD.98.030001}.
+The expansion of our universe is accelerating rather than slowing down by observing the redshift of supernovae \cite{SupernovaSearchTeam:1998fmf}.
 The negative pressure of dark energy is believed to be responsible for causing the late-time cosmological acceleration.
 Though the equation of state (EoS) of vacuum energy offers the simplest solution, adding scalar fields also provides a dynamical EoS satisfying the current observations.
 It would rely on future astrophysical precision measurements to deepen our understanding of this issue.

-Our main focus, however, in this review article is DM.
+Our primary focus, however, in this review article is DM.
 DM was first proposed for the validity of the virial theorem to infer the stability of cluster galaxies (i.e., Coma galaxy cluster, etc.) and the galaxies (i.e., Milky Way, etc.).
-A large component of a missing mass composed by DM is regarded to support the fast infall velocity of satellite objects.
-In addition, to resolve the rotation curve puzzle, the light emitted from background objects would be bent due to the gravitational potential well produced by the distribution of DM.
-As a result, the gravitational lensing effect would distort the background image.
+A significant component of a missing mass composed by DM is regarded to support the fast infall velocity of satellite objects.
+Another key reason for introducing the DM is to resolve the rotation curve puzzle, which cannot be explained solely by the visible matter.
+Similarly, the light bending due to the invisible DM gravitational lens can also explain the novel observed distortion source images.
 Furthermore, different epochs in the evolutionary universe, such as the relic abundance of the light nucleus at the early stage and cosmic microwave background (CMB) after the photon decoupling, suggest evidence for the extra energy density of DM.
-Besides, the primordial energy distributions of DM provide the initial space-time perturbations to the galactic structure formation.
-The resulting N-body simulation used the initial perturbation condition analyzed from CMB data is also consistent with the large-scale survey.
+Last but not least, the primordial energy distributions of DM provide the initial space-time perturbations to the galactic structure formation.
+The resulting N-body simulation used the initial perturbation condition analyzed from CMB data, consistent with the large-scale survey.